 Avon Library is closely monitoring news about the spread of the COVID-19 virus in Connecticut and is in contact with the Town of Avon and the Farmington Valley Health District to plan our response.
 As the situation is changing rapidly, our response may change as well, so please check our website, social media accounts, or call the library at 860-673-9712 for the most up to date information.

-Effective Monday, March 16 we will be closed to the public until at least April 20.
-This closure is in conjunction with the Avon Public Schools and the Avon Senior Center and is intended to limit the community transmission of the virus.
-Following the Governor’s order for non-essential workers to stay home, staff will not be at the library regularly, but we will still be available to respond to email and voicemail messages.
+Effective Monday, March 16, 2020 the library building was closed to the public indefinitely.
+This closure was in conjunction with the Avon Public Schools and the Avon Senior Center and intended to limit the community transmission of the virus.
+Since then, we have been re-instituting limited services while ensuring the health and safety of the public and staff.

-Our bookdrops remain open to return materials, but all due dates have been extended to May 1, and no overdue fines will be charged during the time the library is closed.
+Our bookdrops remained open to return materials, but no overdue fines were charged during the time the library is closed to the public.

-The library offers a variety of virtual services, including downloads of e-books, e-audio, digital magazines and streaming video.
+The library also offers a variety of virtual services, including downloads of e-books, e-audio, digital magazines and streaming video.
 Our online databases are available for research 24/7 with a valid library card and you may call or email the library with reference questions or other inquiries.
 Avon residents should send an email to email@example.com if they need to obtain or renew a library card.

 Additional authoritative and up-to-date information about the COVID-19 coronavirus is available through the following websites: